MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ## (Optional) Move a flow from Default Solution to another Solution

-If you do not want to store your Power Virtual Agents flows in **Default Solution**, you can move them to another Soltuion on the Power Automate portal.
+To be avaliable to the bots, flows must be stored in a solution in Power Automate.
+If you do not want to keep your Power Virtual Agents flows in **Default Solution**, you can move them to another Soltuion on the Power Automate portal.

 **Move flow to new or existing solution:**